NICE8x/food_insecurity_final/food_insecurity_proposal.md

 The anticipated data sources:

 We plan on using the “Map the Meal Gap” data from Feeding America from 2009-2018.
-In addition, we plan to link to American Community Survey US Census data on the county and/or state level.
+In addition, we plan to link to Ameridfsrcan Community Survey US Census data on the county and/or state level.
 Specifically, we plan to use geographic summary tables containing breakdowns of relevant social determinants of health, including percent of people who are foreign